knadh/stuffbin/README.md

 # stuffbin

 stuffbin is a utility + package to compress and embed static files and assets into Go binaries for distribution.
-It supports falling back to the local file system when no embedded assets are available, for instance, in development mode. stuffbin is inspired by [zgok](https://github.com/srtkkou/zgok) but is much cleaner and leaner.
+It supports falling back to the local file system when no embedded assets are available, for instance, in development mode. stuffbin is inspired by [zgok](https://github.com/srtkkou/zgok) but is simpler and has better abstractions.

 ## stuffbin vs. Go 1.16 embed
 Go 1.16 introduced the [`//go:embed`](https://golang.org/pkg/embed/) directive that allows embedding of files into Go binaries without any external utilities. stuffbin offers a few key advantages over native embedding in its current form.